U.S., Canada and Mexico sign agreement - again - to replace NAFTA

 The signing ceremony in Mexico City launched what may be the final approval effort for U.S. President Donald Trump’s three-year quest to revamp the 1994 North American Free Trade Agreement (NAFTA), a deal he has blamed for the loss of millions of U.S. manufacturing jobs.

-The event at the National Palace at noon local time (1 p.m.
-ET), was attended by Mexico President Andres Manuel Lopez Obrador, Canadian Deputy Prime Minister Chrystia Freeland, U.S. Trade Representative Robert Lighthizer and U.S. White House adviser Jared Kushner.
+The event at the National Palace was attended by Mexico President Andres Manuel Lopez Obrador, Canadian Deputy Prime Minister Chrystia Freeland, U.S. Trade Representative Robert Lighthizer, and U.S. White House adviser Jared Kushner.

 The result of a rare show of bipartisan and cross-border cooperation in the Trump era of global trade conflicts, the deal was inked the same day as he became the fourth U.S. president in history to face formal impeachment.

+It quickly got bogged down in more party division, however, as U.S. Senate Majority Leader Mitch McConnell said he would likely wait for a vote on the deal until after the impeachment trial.

-Lighthizer called it “a miracle” that actors from across the political spectrum had come together, calling it a testament to the benefits of the deal.
-Lopez Obrador credited Trump for working with him, while Freeland celebrated a win for multilataralism.
+Nonetheless, Lighthizer called it “a miracle” that actors from across the political spectrum had come together, saying it was a testament to the benefits of the deal.
+Lopez Obrador credited Trump for working with him, while Freeland celebrated a win for multilateralism.

 “We have accomplished this together at a moment when, around the world, it is increasingly difficult to get trade deals done,” she said.